 Then I was became fascinated by the idea of becoming a designer.
 So I went to art school to prepare for the entrance examination for Art University and studied drawing and composition.
 I passed the examination for Musashino Art University in Japan and my major was Interior Design.

-was a bubble at the time, so I was making great
+bubble at the time, so I was making great money.
+But

-years, I felt something lacking in my life; there was a hole
+after ten years, I felt something lacking in my life; there

 It took me long time to figure out the answer.
 Right before I was turned forty years old, I asked myself: If I knew that I would die tomorrow, what would I want to do?